hugorbarbosa/cpp-coding-style-guide/README.md

 ### TODO comments

 A TODO comment should be used when something needs to be done or changed in the future.
-Examples of this are: some feature or functionality should be changed or is missing; and a particular code is temporary, being a short-term solution.
+Examples of this can be some feature or functionality that should be changed or is missing; and a particular code that is temporary, being a short-term solution.

-Its format should contain the "TODO" text, followed issue/bug ID, name or other identifier that contains the problem referenced by the TODO:
+Its format should contain the "TODO" text, followed by the issue/bug ID, a name or other identifier that contains the problem referenced by the TODO:

 ```c++
 void a_function()